 - You are a victim of domestic violence, sexual assault, or stalking. - You asked for leave time to get help. - You asked your employer for help or changes in the workplace to make sure you are safe at work.

-You can file a complaint with the Labor Commissioner's Office against your employer if he/she retaliates or discriminates against you.
+You can file a complaint with the Labor Commissioner's Office against your employer if they retaliate or discriminate against you.

-POLICY TITLE: Military Leave POLICY NUMBER: 2445
+POLICY TITLE: Military Leave

 The District will grant military leave, as required by applicable law.